Bruno-Klemz/Portfolio/README.md

 <summary>See more about Instagram Clone</summary>

 <br/>
-SmartCharger is an app focused on charging and monitoring Renault electric cars.
-The intention is to use the Google Maps API to find charging stations near your location and record all user recharges over time in Firebase.
+Instagram clone is an app focused on my personal development in creating screens from a third-party prototype.
+In it, I used Columns and Rows to align vertically and horizontally, as well as ListView and GridView to arrange the information in Stories and Gallery format, as specified in the source prototype.
+To record the information, I used Firebase Storage as a database for this app, given its ease of working with images.
+Because of this, I consumed the Firebase Storage API focusing on GET in the url's of each image

 Technologies and Tools used in this project:

-  - 🖥️ Firebase Auth
+  - 🖥️ Firebase Storage
   - 📝 BLoC Pattern
-  - 💻 HTTP Request to CRUD
   - ↕️ Auto Layout (Columns and Rows)
   - 🖼️ Grid View/List View
 </details>